zendframework/zend-expressive/docs/book/v3/cookbook/setting-locale-without-routing-parameter.md

 ## Setup a middleware to extract the locale from the URI

 First, we need to setup middleware that extracts the locale param directly from the request URI's path.
-If if doesn't find one, it sets a default.
+If it doesn't find one, it sets a default.

 If it does find one, it uses the value to setup the locale.
 It also: